 Claim for compensation

-Council assesses all claims for compensation in accordance with the Civil Liability Act 2002 (CLA).
-The CLA provides protections for local government authorities that Council will rely on to defend a claim.
+City of Coffs Harbour (City) assesses all claims for compensation in accordance with the Civil Liability Act 2002 (CLA).
+The CLA provides protections for local government authorities that the City will rely on to defend a claim.

-The fact that an incident has occurred on Council owned/managed land does not automatically mean Council is liable, or will provide you compensation.
+The fact that an incident has occurred on City owned/managed land does not automatically mean the City is liable, or will provide you compensation.

-Council is not liable for loss or damage unless you can prove Council has acted negligently or is in breach of the law.
-It is your responsibility to prove Council acted negligently.
+The City is not liable for loss or damage unless you can prove the City has acted negligently or is in breach of the law.
+It is your responsibility to prove the City acted negligently.
 In establishing liability, consideration will also be given to whether your actions contributed to the loss/damage.

 Establishing negligence can be time consuming and often difficult.
 If you hold an insurance policy which provides cover for this type of loss (i.e. motor vehicle or domestic insurance), you may find it quicker and easier to lodge a claim with your own insurer as, in most cases, proving negligence is not required.
-Any compensation paid by Council comes from Council’s general account, that is, ratepayer funds.
+Any compensation paid by the City comes from the City's general account, that is, ratepayer funds.

 How long does the process take?

 The process of conducting enquiries and determining an outcome can take 4 to 6 weeks.
-Sometimes there are delays in obtaining information which is beyond Council's control (i.e. information required from third parties, contractors or witnesses).
-Council endeavours to respond to claims as quickly as possible, but claims brought in negligence are often quite complicated and Council asks for your patience and co-operation during this time.
+Sometimes there are delays in obtaining information which is beyond the City's control (i.e. information required from third parties, contractors or witnesses).
+The City endeavours to respond to claims as quickly as possible, but claims brought in negligence are often quite complicated and the City asks for your patience and co-operation during this time.

 Compensation on compassionate grounds